Korean Braised Beef Short Ribs (Galbi-Jjim)

 Add the mushrooms and vegetables into the beef broth in the pot; stir and continue to simmer for another 30-40 minutes, covered.
 Open the lid slightly in the last 10 minutes of simmering.
 When the vegetables are fork tender, remove from the heat and skim off the extra fat on top, if needed.

-Serve your Galbi-jjim warm with rice.
-Since it has protein and vegetables all in one pot, you don’t need many dishes like Korean banchan to accompany.
+Serve your Korean braised short ribs warm with freshly cooked short grain rice.
+Since this dish contains both protein and vegetables, you don’t need many side dishes like Korean banchan to accompany it.

 However, Kimchi is a must to served with.
-Of course, any of simple Korean side dishes would be a nice addition for a fancier presentation.
+Of course, any of simple Korean side dishes would be a nice addition for a fancier is a must-have condiment to serve with it.
+For a fancier presentation, you can also add any of the simple Korean side dishes to the meal.

-Leftover galbi-jjim should be kept in a refrigerator up to 1 week.
-You can also freeze galbi-jjim in an airtight container or in a freezer-safe zip bag for up to 3 months.
+Store leftover galbi jjim in the refrigerator for up to one week, or freeze it in an airtight container or freezer-safe zip bag for up to three months.

 More Korean Beef Recipes